Skip to content

 Devon’s vision is to embed restorative practice throughout Children’s Services and within our partner agencies.
 This will make a positive difference to the lives of Devon’s children to enable them to be happy, safe, feel cared for and to reach their full potential in life.

 Restorative Practice provides all staff and partner agencies with a value base, language, behaviours and tools to strengthen relationships with children and families and each other.
+Our restorative approach focuses on empowering our children and families to find solutions to their problems, and recognises them as experts of their own lives.

 “Here in Devon, relationships really matter.
 The key to successful Social Work is how we form and develop our relationships of all types.
 From the relationships you build with children, young people and their families to the relationships you have with our safeguarding partners.
 This includes the relationships within our own organisation.
 Here in Devon we recognise the importance of these relationships; and have worked with Outstanding Local Authorities across the country to develop a curriculum of Restorative Practice and Motivational Interviewing to give you the knowledge, skills and tools to practice effective social work.
 However, this is not something which is done to you, as an organisation we have committed to equip all staff from the Head of service through every level of the authority with these skills to allow everyone to play their part in keeping children safe and enabling families to reach their full potential.”